johnblaut/happcs/readme.md

 While at it, this mechanism is also being used for other configurable variables in the application `.env` file besides secrets.
 For such settings the initial placeholder value is `_INHERIT_`, and while in the case of the secrets the actual values were being taken from the `.asc.env`, `.csc.env` and `.dsc.env` files, in these case of these other settings, the actual values are being taken from the enviroment's `.env` file found in Git under `env/<environment>`.
 In this way, for a given environment, the intended values for all configurable variables are thus managed from a single `.env` file, i.e. the 'outer' `.env` file found under `env/<environment>` which is referenced by Docker Compose ( via the symlinks mentioned in the Quick Start section ) and thus there is no need to do any changes to the application `.env` file, which therefore is packaged inside the container in generic form in terms of `_SECRET_` and `_INHERIT_` placeholders.
 The application `.env` file would only be edited, when one wants to test configuration changes immediately, which is only possible when on the fly updates are enabled ( i.e. when variable `APP_OTF_DEPLOY` is defined ).
 For normal operation however, this 'inner' application `.env` file is not expected to be maintained by the user - the only `.env` file managed by the user is the 'outer' one and is maintained in Git under `env/<environment>` in order to permanently and conveniently keep track of all required configuration for all managed environments ( excluding secrets and credentials of course which as explained for security reasons are maintained only locally in files: `.asc.env`, `.csc.env` and `.dsc.env` ).

 ### `.asc.env`
 _Application service related secrets_

 ##### APPKEY
-This needs to be a random 32 character string in base64 format i.e. `base64:<random_string>` - such a string can be generated via command `echo "base64:$(openssl rand -base64 32)"` e.g. base64:tHQ5PhiAHZKaKMjXYnAbHkQIFtYHVqv8eYyWngwrPJE=
+This is used by the application as an encryption key and needs to be a random 32 character string in base64 format i.e. `base64:<random_string>` - such a string can be generated via command `echo "base64:$(openssl rand -base64 32)"` e.g. base64:tHQ5PhiAHZKaKMjXYnAbHkQIFtYHVqv8eYyWngwrPJE=

 ##### REDISPW
+Redis credentials.
 Currently not used and set to null.

 ##### MAILPW
+This is the SMTP password in case the SMTP service being used requires authentication.
 Currently not used and set to null.

 ##### PUSHKEY
+Key credentials for the Pusher broadcast service.
 Currently not used and set to an empty string.

 ##### PUSHSEC
+Secret credentials for the Pusher broadcast service.
 Currently not used and set to an empty string.

 ### `.dsc.env`
 _Database service related secrets_

 #### MYSQL_ROOT_PASSWORD